orangejuice/blog/data/activity/movie-梦-1990/record.en.md

 date: 2024-01-30 05:10:51+08:00
 douban:
   rating: 8.7
-  subtitle: 1990 / Japan USA / Drama Fantasy / Akira Kurosawa / Toshiharu
+  subtitle: 1990 / Japan USA / Drama Fantasy / Akira Kurosawa / Terao Akira, Mieko Harada
-    Terajima, Mitsuko Baisho
 ---

-Movies like "Kwaidan", directed by Masaki Kobayashi in 1965, and "Dreams", directed by Akira Kurosawa in his later years, are truly among the most irresistible strange films for me.
-Even a movie like "A Ship Bound for Land", which I consider the greatest film in history, I wouldn't watch as many times and still never tire of it.
+Via Twitter, Ignatius Lee mentioned that movies like Kobayashi Masaki's 1965 film 'Kwaidan' and Akira Kurosawa's later film 'Dreams' are among the most irresistibly bizarre films for him.
+Even for 'A Ship on Land', which he regards as the everlasting number one in film history, he wouldn't watch it as often and still finds 'Dreams' endlessly fascinating.

-I can't explain why I like strange things so much.
-In fact, I don't particularly like horror films, nor do I like surreal films.
-But Japanese strange films seem to fully satisfy my entire imagination of East Asian history.
+I can't explain why I love such bizarre things.
+I neither like horror films nor surrealism ones.
+But Japanese bizarre films seem to perfectly satisfy my imagination about East Asian history.

-When East Asians tell ghost stories, it's not just for sensory stimulation, as these tales always involve deep affection and clear moral ethics.
-Ghosts and other creatures are more human than humans.
-Maybe the ideal form of humanity is to become these supernatural beings.
+When Eastern Asians tell ghost and monster tales, it's not just for sensory thrill; it's always embedded with deep emotions and clear moral ethics.
+Ghosts and monsters seem to have more humanity.
+Perhaps the ideal state of being is to become one of these supernatural beings.